photondb/photondb/README.md

 The first plan is to build an async runtime based on io_uring and a storage engine based on Bw-Tree.
 And then build a standalone server based on the runtime and the storage engine.

+You can check the [top-level design document](docs/design.md) for more details about the project.

 ## References

 - [The Bw-Tree: A B-tree for New Hardware Platforms](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/bw-tree-icde2013-final.pdf)